-For 2016 the CTCRC are running eight championships for saloon cars from Pre-1966, all the way to Pre 2005.
+For 2017 the CTCRC are running te championships for saloon cars from Pre-1966, all the way to Pre 2005.
 Each has approximately 14 Championship rounds held at all the top circuits every season.
 All the championships benefit from the usual CTCRC advantages:

 - Wide range of eligible road cars at affordable prices.
 Sensible technical regulations ensure a reasonable level of competitiveness and need not cost the earth when preparing a car.

 - Our cars don't become obsolete.
 You can develop your car over a number of years, confident that no new model is suddenly going to blow it away.